 So put all this magic and good sense together and you have yourself a guaranteed winner

 I hope you can use this most instructive methodology to develop your new firm name.
 Choosing your components properly and building your new firm name with this methodology will ensure that you will experience everything that you have coming – I’m warning you now so don’t say I didn’t warn you.

-I should come clean and let everyone know that post was supposed to be a goof – hopefully you know that.
-The problem is that no matter how hard I tried to make this post humorous, there was simply too much truth to the process.
-Maybe this is a commentary on how predictable a purported group of creative thinkers have become – along with their black clothing, heavy-rimmed glasses, and felt tipped pens. <sigh> I have all those things too – I am soooo predictable…..
+I should come clean and let everyone know that post was supposed to be a goof – hopefully, you know that.
+The problem is that no matter how hard I tried to make this post humorous, there was simply too much truth in the process.
+Maybe this is a commentary on how predictable a purported group of creative thinkers has become – along with their black clothing, heavy-rimmed glasses, and felt-tipped pens. <sigh> I have all those things too – because I am soooo predictable…..